All's Fair in Love and Treachery (Review)... Like Bridgerton, with a Side of Murder & Mayhem

 You’d best be on your very best behavior... and your reply should always be “yes” to whatever the queen asks of you.

-Nonetheless, when Queen Charlotte tasks you with a duty, you fulfill it, so Petra soldiers on... only to find that her not-so-secret paramour, one Duncan Shawcross (another favorite of Her Majesty, in a performing-of-clandestine-missions sort of way) is also somehow involved.
+Nonetheless, when Queen Charlotte tasks you with a duty, you fulfill it, so Petra soldiers on... only to find that her not-so-secret paramour, Duncan Shawcross (another favorite of Her Majesty, in a performing-of-clandestine-missions sort of way) is also somehow involved.

-With a plot that grows increasingly complicated by the moment—traversing London, on a quest to find missing persons, waylaid missives, and put a stop to what sounds more and more like a deadly mutiny directed at the very monarchy, itself—Petra, along with a group of friends, acquaintances, and even enemies, engages in a mad race against the clock.
+With a plot that grows increasingly complicated by the moment—traversing London on a quest to find missing persons, waylaid missives, and put a stop to what sounds more and more like a deadly mutiny directed at the very monarchy, itself—Petra, along with a group of friends, acquaintances, and even enemies, engages in a mad race against the clock.

 Because as surely as London is currently in the midst of a once-in-a-lifetime, citywide celebration of Napoleon’s surrender at Waterloo, Petra understands that she, her friends, and the much-nearer powers that be are in grave danger of something far worse than any of them can imagine.